bjornharrtell/PgKeyValueDB/README.md

 ## FAQ

-Q: What about distributed/concurrent usage?
+### What about distributed/concurrent usage?

-A: Should be no different from standard PostgreSQL behaviour i.e https://www.postgresql.org/docs/current/transaction-iso.html.
+Should be no different from standard PostgreSQL behaviour i.e https://www.postgresql.org/docs/current/transaction-iso.html.
 Note that default isolation level can be set in connection string with fx `Options=-c default_transaction_isolation=serializable`.